 The GrowlerWerks uKeg brings your dream of nitro cold brew at home to your kitchen.
 Made from durable stainless steel, the vessel’s double wall vacuum keeps your coffee cold all day.
 Should you want to store or enjoy your coffee for future days and weeks, the regulator cap keeps your coffee fresh by automatically maintaining the pressure.
 Due to the nitrotap technology, you can rest assured the creamy and delicious texture you love about nitro coffee will be dispensed for all 12 cups (capacity).
 Note: nitro gas chargers are not included but can be easily purchased separately.

-Best for mornings on-the-go: Dash Cold Brew Coffee Maker
+Best easy-use: Dash Cold Brew Coffee Maker

 Gone are the days of having to wait 24 hours for your cold brew to steep.
 With the BPA-free Dash Cold Brew Coffee Maker, you can sip on your coffee in as little as 5 minutes.
 Simply fill the coffee container with your favorite grounds, add water to the carafe, turn the dial to your selected time depending on how intense you want your coffee flavor profile to be, and get your chilled glass ready.
 To clean the carafe, just run the system again with water.
 If you want to prepare for the week ahead, your cold brew (up to 42 ounces) will stay fresh for up to 10 days in the fridge.
 The Dash Cold Brew Coffee Maker includes a 1-year manufacturer warranty should you need to replace any of the parts.